 Fingerprinting – Read about how to lift prints from a crime scene using the latest tools, technology and techniques from private eyes and CSI experts.

-For Dummies Series – A variety of publications and reference manuals that break down complex processes and topics into easily understood text.
+For Dummies Book Series – A variety of books and reference manuals that break down complex processes and topics into easily understood text.